Crash Prevention Tips From Our Houston Car Accident Lawyers

-Fog, ice, snow, slush and rain all will affect roads and make driving more dangerous.
+Fog, ice, snow, slush, and rain will all affect roads and make driving more dangerous.
 If possible, don’t drive in these conditions.
 But if you must, please drive slower and be more aware on the road.

 - Wear your seat belt.
 Buckle up every time you hit the road.
 No matter how short the drive, using your seat belt can be the difference between a minor injury and fatal crash.
-Crashes can happen anywhere at anytime, whether you are on the highway or just going down the block.
+Crashes can happen anywhere at any time, whether you are on the highway or just going down the block.

 - Keep at least one hand on the steering wheel.
-Try not to switch radio stations, use your cell phone or eat while driving.
+Try not to switch radio stations, use your cell phone, or eat while driving.
 This causes you to take a hand — if not both — off the wheel.
 A strong gust of wind or hazard can occur in a split second.
 If you have your hands off the wheel, you risk losing control of your vehicle.

 - Check blind spots.
 Blind spots are the cause of accidents on the road as well.
 Always do a quick check to your left or right before making a turn or changing lanes.
 A car may be right beside you but not be in your mirror’s view.

-Need a Car Accident Attorney?
+Need a Houston Car Accident Lawyer?
 Call Us.

-If you or your loved one has been the victim of a car accident in the Houston area, the attorneys at Pierce | Skrabanek may be able to help your family.
-Call us today at (832) 690-7000, or contact us online.
+Car accident laws and court procedures in Houston can be different from those in other areas of Texas and the U.S. If you or your loved one has been the victim of a car accident in the Houston area, the attorneys at Pierce Skrabanek can help your family.
+Call us today at (832) 243-7392, or contact us online.

 There is no cost or obligation to speak with a Texas car accident attorney.
 We can help get you started on the path toward your complete recovery.